geoffreymsmith/BachoKiro_Fauna_Analysis_2021/README.md

 > Smith, G.M. et. al. (2021) Subsistence behavior during the Initial Upper Paleolithic in Europe: Site use, dietary practice and carnivore exploitation at Bacho Kiro Cave (Bulgaria). https://doi.org/10.1016/j.jhevol.2021.103074

 This readme file is based on the file and repository from [Sarah Pederzani's](https://www.eva.mpg.de/evolution/staff/sarah-pederzani?Fsize=-1%27A%3D0) work from [Bacho Kiro Cave](https://osf.io/tk9dc/) (Pederzani, 2021).
 I would like to thank her for continued assistance and advice with R, Rmarkdown and the construction of this repository.
+There is another version of this repository at: https://osf.io/62pbr/

 ### Requirements
 To run the code, you will need to have an up-to-date version of [R](https://www.r-project.org/) and [RStudio](https://rstudio.com/) installed on your computer and a few CRAN packages (see below).